 Even pricing is the opposite of odd pricing, where the final digit ends in an even number.
 These prices are usually rounded up or end in a zero.
 For instance, HGBB Studio offers this men’s zip-up sweater for €135.00.

 Although these two strategies are often associated with different types of businesses and serve different purposes, they can work together pretty well.
-For example, some companies use a combination of these strategies to set their high-end products apart from lower-priced or discounted items.
+For example, some companies and small business owners use a combination of these strategies to set their high-end products apart from lower-priced or discounted items.

 This approach can also be useful for brands with a broad range of products that want to appeal to customers with different interests and budgets.
 So, don't be afraid to get creative and mix things up as you test what works best for different audiences.

 To get the most out of this pricing strategy, it's important to understand why it works so you know how to best approach implementing it.

 Like many great things in life, this pricing strategy came about by chance.
 Vendors in the 1900s needed a way to record a sale, and the best way to do so was to charge less than a round number to force cashiers to open the register to retrieve change.
 (If vendors charged round numbers, there was a real concern that cashiers would pocket the cash because they didn’t need to open—and thereby record—the sale.)

 Since then, studies revealed that odd-even pricing plays a strong role in influencing customer behavior.